Sound All Around

 Subscribe and save!
 Subscribers get the best seats at the best prices plus flexible ticket exchange privileges with no additional fees, convenient discounted parking, and more.
 You can learn more about subscriber benefits here.

 Nurture your child's passion for music!
-Sound All Around is a great introduction for youngsters and features members of the Orchestra and award-winning storyteller Charlotte Blake Alston.
-We are passionate about highlighting amazing artists and providing children the opportunity to listen to stories with music, sing songs, move to the music, pretend to play an instrument, and examine real instruments up close.
+Sound All Around is a great introduction for youngsters and features members of The Philadelphia Orchestra and award-winning storyteller and host Charlotte Blake Alston.

-This season, we specifically welcome children with sensory sensitivities and their families to our relaxed sensory friendly Saturday performances.
+For a fourth season, we specifically welcome children with sensory sensitivities and their families to our relaxed sensory-friendly Saturday performances.
+Find the Pre-Concert Story here.
 Our aim is to create a safe and accepting environment where children, including those on the autism spectrum and with other developmental disabilities, and their families can experience live music together.
 "I'm thrilled to see The Philadelphia Orchestra welcoming children and families who often do not have the opportunities to experience and enjoy the arts in a public and community space," said Roger Ideishi, program director for Temple University's College of Public Health Program in Occupational Therapy.
 "This initiative demonstrates The Philadelphia Orchestra's commitment to providing music enrichment for ALL children and families regardless of ability level."

-The Sound All Around concert series is presented by PNC Grow Up Great and is endowed in perpetuity by the Garrison Family Fund for Children's Concerts.
+The Sound All Around concert series is endowed in perpetuity by the Garrison Family Fund for Children's Concerts.